andrei-popa88/url/docs/parser.rst

     The path bag may not always contain something.
 Most mailto urls don't usually have a path or a query for that matter.
     They're much more simplistic.
 You can still use the path and/or query bag, but they'll just return empty strings.

-The path can be either a string or a comma separated value of strings.

 .. code-block:: php

     public function first()